 The Mayoral CIL

-Lewisham Council collects the Mayoral CIL on behalf of the Mayor.
+We collect the Mayoral CIL on behalf of the Mayor.
 Around £300 million is expected to be raised Londonwide from the Mayoral CIL which will be used to help fund the CrossRail rail project in London.
-The Mayoral CIL rate for new development in Lewisham is set out in the 'Mayor of London's Charging Schedule for Greater London' and is currently set at £35 per square metre of net additional floorspace that is built.
+The Mayoral CIL rate for new development in the borough is set out in the 'Mayor of London's Charging Schedule for Greater London' and is currently set at £35 per square metre of net additional floorspace that is built.

 Additional information on the Mayoral CIL can be found on the Greater London Authority and Transport for London websites.